-Halliburton buying Baker Hughes
+Halliburton buying Baker Hughes in $34.6B deal

 New York — In a deal that shows just how quickly falling prices can upend the energy industry, Halliburton is buying rival oilfield services company Baker Hughes in a cash-and-stock deal worth $34.6 billion.